qaware/cloud-native-explab/platform/cloudkoffer.md

 # Bare Metal Kubernetes Cloudkoffer

 This lab is really hands on with real hardware to give you that good old computer science feeling.
+Potential use cases are e.g. a private cloud Kubernetes setup in an on-premise data center on either bare metal or virtualized hardware.

 ![Conceptual Architecture](cloudkoffer.png)